 3. Pipelining with Generators

-Data Pipeline provides the facility to process large datasets or stream of data without using extra computer memory.
+Information Pipeline gives the office to handle huge datasets or stream of information without utilizing additional PC memory.

-Suppose we have a log file from a famous restaurant.
-The log file has a column (4th column) that keeps track of the number of burgers sold every hour and we want to sum it to find the total number of burgers sold in 4 years.
-In that scenario, the generator can generate a pipeline with a series of operations.
-Below is the code for it:
+Let's say we have a famous restaurant's log file.
+The log document has a section (fourth segment) that monitors the quantity of burgers sold consistently and we need to total it to find the complete number of burgers sold in 4 years.
+The generator can create a pipeline using a series of operations in that scenario.
+The code for it is as follows:

 4. Generate Infinite Sequence